 The most famous of the African-American soldiers to fight in the Spanish-American War were known as the "Buffalo Soldiers."
 They were the first peacetime all-black regiments in the regular U.S. Army.
 Congress created the four regiments, the 9th and 10th Cavalries and the 24th and 25th Infantries, just after the American Civil War.

 All four regiments were transferred to Florida in the spring of 1898 to prepare for the war with Spain.
 From Florida they went to Cuba, where black troops fought and played a major role in the victory at Santiago de Cuba.

 Image Number: RC10398

 Lakeland was a staging area for troops en route to Cuba.
 It was chosen as an overflow site for Tampa, 30 miles to the west, because of its good rail connections and reliable water supply from area lakes.
 The addition of 9,000 troops to a town of 1,000 permanent residents created logistical problems and tension between citizens and soldiers.

 John E. Lewis, a soldier in the 10th Cavalry, described a clash between black soldiers of the 10th Cavalry and local white business owners over the city's Jim Crow laws.

 Image Number: RC18218

 During the war, more soldiers died from disease than from combat wounds.
 Typhoid fever, a preventable disease transmitted through unsanitary conditions, was the major killer during the war.
-The military’s failure to protect the health of American soldiers became a national scandal.

 Image Number: N041310